privacysandbox/privacy-sandbox-demos/services/home/docs/demos/reach-measurement-with-shared-storage.md

 ### Goals

 In this demo, we assume an advertiser would like to measure the reach of marketing campaigns.
-By using a combination of Shares Storage and Private
+By using a combination of Shared Storage and Private
 Aggregation APIs, will demonstrate an effective method for reach measurement available within Privacy Sandbox.

 ### Assumptions